Improving page rank, c-suite recruiting, job boards, monetization, compensation transparency, salary data

 Can we see an example of how to post a position?
 What is the Canadian footprint on the site?

 The easiest way to see how to post a job using Jobiak is to visit jobiak.ai/try-it-now.
-Google does provide detail on how to add the JSON Schema directly, and then connect to Google Index API here, however, you will need an experienced developer to process the code.
+Google does provide detail on how to add the Google Schema directly, and then connect to Google Index API here, however, you will need an experienced developer to process the code.
 While available in Canada, Google has not released any usage data at this time to give us a sense for the relative footprint in the geographies around the world.

 How do you feel Indeed’s decision to end free organic search for staffing and recruiters will impact the shift toward Google for Jobs?